 About Suan Tuang

 Tuang was born and raised in a rural town called Tedim in northwestern Myanmar.
-His family, practicing Christians and members of the Zomi ethnic group, immigrated to Orlando, Florida.
-After months of seeking employment at the height of the 2008 economic recession, his father finally found work as a grocery bagger and Tuang and his mother found jobs in a sushi restaurant.
+His family, practicing Christians and members of the Zomi ethnic group, immigrated to Orlando, Florida during the height of the 2008 economic recession.

-Seeing education as a key to helping his family overcome their socioeconomic situation, Tuang entered high school in the US as a junior with broken English, fully determined to succeed.
-With the mentorship of his ESL teacher, Ms. Jacquelyn Gomez, who instilled in him the belief that he could realize any dream in America despite his background, he was accepted to MIT with full financial aid.
+Believing that education was the key to helping his family overcome their socioeconomic challenges, Tuang entered high school in the U.S. as a junior with limited English skills, fully determined to succeed.
+With the guidance of his ESL teacher, Ms. Jacquelyn Gomez, who inspired him to believe in his ability to achieve any dream in America, he was accepted to MIT with full financial aid.

 Education